Behind the scenes: A glimpse at life in a museum’s archives

 The CN album project in progress; about one-third of the albums have been packed.

 My final big summer project has been packing the Canadian National (CN) Images of Canada Collection.
-This is a massive collection of photographs taken by CN employees, beginning around the 1940s.
+This is a massive collection of photographs taken by CN employees.
 The collection includes images of railway stations, train yards, locomotives, resorts and hotels, inside passenger cars, and many different destinations and activities from across the entire country.
 Two bays of albums have been packed already, and there are five bays left to go.
 So far, 409 albums have already been packed.

 These are two of my favourite images that I have come across so far in the CN Images of Canada Collection